 1300 135 798

-Understanding the valuation of mining projects and mining companies is complex.
+Understanding the valuation of mining projects and companies is complex.
 The knowledge of mining finance and analysis is important not only for finance professionals but also those working in the mining industry such as engineers, geologists and mining managers wishing to broaden their finance knowledge.

 Individuals who undertake this course are well positioned to gain advanced technical and specialist skills and knowledge in the mining finance industry.